Stoobly/stoobly-js/README.md

 **Key Points:**
 - The Stoobly instance and interceptor are created once outside the `describe` block
 - Test titles are automatically detected at request interception time for each test
-- `interceptor.start()` must be called in `beforeEach` because it uses `cy.intercept`. `cy.intercept` gets reset before every test.
+- `interceptor.apply()` must be called in `beforeEach` because it uses `cy.intercept`. `cy.intercept` gets reset before every test.
 See: https://docs.cypress.io/api/commands/intercept#:~:text=All%20intercepts%20are%20automatically%20cleared%20before%20every%20test.

 ### Integrating with Playwright